HandsOnDataViz/book/docs/HandsOnDataViz.md

 <!--chapter:end:14-transform.Rmd-->

-15 Detect Lies and Reduce Data Bias
+15 Detect Lies and Reduce Bias
 ===================================

 The goal of data visualization is to encode information into images that